 The Ayurveda, a 5000-year-old healing system, contains many different techniques for sleeping.

 The Ayurveda states that rest is the “nursemaid to humanity”.
 A good night’s rest enables the body to restore itself to its natural, energised, pure form.

-My number one insomnia tip is actually to get to doze off by meditating.
+My number one insomnia tip is to get to doze off by meditating.
 I always recommend trying meditation for rest as the first step.
-However, a very close second is to do some chanting of spiritual phrases and sacred sounds before bed.
+However, a close second is to do some chanting of spiritual phrases and sacred sounds before bed.

 I used to suffer from chronic insomnia (mostly thanks to the lads above my room in University who insisted on playing a particularly violent video game at a billion decibels every night).
 You know that feeling when you want to slam your head into the wall so hard that you pass out, because you just can’t take insomnia anymore?
 I was at that spot for a good few months.